 Presidents have been doing it for decades in my lifetime.

-Uh, and and Democrats, you know, when Trump does it, Democrats seem to gloss over into this mindless hysteria.
+And Democrats, you know, when Trump does it, Democrats seem to gloss over into this mindless hysteria.

 It's this reflexive Pavlovian response that whatever Trump does must be wrong.

-We must condemn it regardless of whether it makes absolute common sense to do it.
+We must condemn it, regardless of whether it makes absolute common sense to do it.

-Gotta take a break.
+Got to take a break.

-Here we are when we come back, of course.
+Here we are when we come back.

 800-941 Sean, you want to be a part of the program.

-He knows because he was tortured and tried and imprisoned in Bulgaria because he converted to Christianity, and he knows what the meaning, the real meaning of the killing of Salomani is and what it should mean to the people of Iran.
+And he knows what the meaning, the real meaning of the killing of Soleimani is and what it should mean to the people of Iran.

 I mean, if somebody takes a shot at you and they don't hit you simply because you duck, does that mean that they weren't trying to kill you?

-So I'll call the further the Department of Defense on the details, but there's no doubt in my judgment, as I observed uh the Iranian activity in the region that night, they had the full intention of carrying killing U.S. uh forces, whether that was our military folks or diplomatic folks who were in the region, and I'm confident that the response the president taken is appropriate.
+So, Alec, I'll defer to the Department of Defense on the details, but there's no doubt in my judgment, as I observed the Iranian activity in the region that night, they had the full intention of killing U.S. forces, whether that was our military folks or diplomatic folks who were in the region.

-Uh President said we don't want war.
+The president has said, we don't want war.

 We want Iran to behave like a normal nation.

-But this morning you said we didn't know precisely when, and we didn't know precisely where.
+But this morning, you said we didn't know precisely when and we didn't know precisely where.

 That's not the definition of imminent.